Jacques Nasser: BHP Billiton chairman (2010–2016)

 At the height of the fracking boom in 2011, Nasser had overseen a $20 billion investment in US shale oil and gas.
 Afterwards, a fall in oil prices led to "pre-tax writedowns of about $13 billion on the [US] business."
 Within six years BHP considered exiting its US shale gas assets, with Nasser stating publicly that although "we bought exactly what we thought we were buying [in the US]," the timing had been off.
 After the deadly Bento Rodrigues dam disaster in Brazil on 5 November 2015, Nasser announced that BHP would be permitting an external investigation into the incident, with findings to be released publicly.
 In October 2016, he announced he planned to step down as chairman in 2017, and would be overseeing the board during the selection of a successor.
 In June 2017, BHP announced that BHP board member Ken MacKenzie had been selected to succeed Nasser as chairman effective on 1 September 2017.
 Nasser retired as a director and chairman of BHP.

-Recent positions (2017–2021)
+Recent positions (2017–2024)

 As a 21st Century Fox director, among other high-profile issues, in April 2017 Nasser took part in closed board meetings to decide if Fox News presenter Bill O'Reilly would be fired over sexual harassment settlements reported in the press.

+Since 2015, he is a board member of the largest Turkish conglomerate Koc Holding, which is a long time Ford partner through its subsidiary Ford Otosan.